oracle/terraform-provider-oci/website/docs/d/core_virtual_circuits.html.markdown

 * `provider_service_id` - The OCID of the service offered by the provider (if the customer is connecting via a provider).
 * `provider_service_key_name` - The service key name offered by the provider (if the customer is connecting via a provider).
 * `provider_state` - The provider's state in relation to this virtual circuit (if the customer is connecting via a provider).
 ACTIVE means the provider has provisioned the virtual circuit from their end.
 INACTIVE means the provider has not yet provisioned the virtual circuit, or has de-provisioned it.
 * `public_prefixes` - For a public virtual circuit.
 The public IP prefixes (CIDRs) the customer wants to advertise across the connection.
-Each prefix must be /31 or less specific.
+All prefix sizes are allowed.
 * `reference_comment` - Provider-supplied reference information about this virtual circuit (if the customer is connecting via a provider).
 * `region` - The Oracle Cloud Infrastructure region where this virtual circuit is located.
 * `service_type` - Provider service type.